Estimation : Round up of numbers (Addition and Subtraction)

 Remember, estimation is not always exact, but it can help you get a sense of what the answer should be.

-- For example, if you count 32 pebbles, you can round this number to the nearest ten by rounding up to 40.
+- Start by pouring some pebbles into an empty jar and count how many pebbles there are.
+For example, if you count 32 pebbles, you can round this number to the nearest ten (40).

-- Add the rounded numbers together: 40 + 10 = 50.
 This is an estimate of the answer.

-To use your hands for estimation, you can follow these steps:
+To use your hands for estimation:

-- For example, if you count 8 fingers on one hand and 7 fingers on the other hand, you can round this number to the nearest ten by rounding up to 20.
+- You can round this to the nearest ten by rounding up to 20.

-- Now suppose you want to subtract 4 from this rounded number.
-You can estimate the answer by rounding 4 down to 0, and subtracting from the rounded number: 20 – 0 = 20.
+- Now suppose you want to subtract 4.
+You can estimate by rounding 4 down to 0, and subtracting from the rounded number:

 ESTIMATION

-Rules for rounding off decimals to the nearest whole number
+Rules for rounding off decimals to the nearest whole number:

-- If this digit is 5 or greater than 5, replace the digits after the decimal point by zero and add 1 to the digit in the units place
+- If this digit is 5 or greater than 5, replace the digits after the decimal point by zero and add 1 to the digit in the units place.

 - If this digit is less than 5, replace the digits after the decimal point by zero.

-Note: ‘≈’ means ‘is approximately equal to’
+- Note: ‘≈’ means ‘is approximately equal to’.

-ROUNDING WHOLE NUMBERS
+ROUNDING WHOLE NUMBERS:

 Consider these numbers: